timothy-b/3d-printing/README.md

 # 3d-printing

-Here's where I plan to store my print profiles, firmware, upgrade tech tree, and notes for my Creality Ender 5.
+Here's where store my print profiles, firmware, upgrade tech tree, and other notes for my Creality Ender 5.

+For my published designs, see my profile at https://www.thingiverse.com/timmeyb/designs